wwivbbs/docs/docs/Linux_Installation.md

 /home/wwiv/wwiv-master/networkb/networkb  .
 ```
 **(don't forget the ".")**

+##### Run Setup
-run sh install.sh It will run init at the end; say Yes to initializing and log out of init. init takes care of the remaining WWIV-specific config files (e.g., config.dat)
+Run sh install.sh It will run init at the end; say Yes to initializing and log out of init. init takes care of the remaining WWIV-specific config files (e.g., config.dat)

 Your BBS basic local setup is complete.
 Run ./bbs and set up a new user to be the sysop (#1) account (ie, type NEW for the user and fill in the user info).
 Once you are done, log out.
 Run ./init and set up all the details